datajerk/ctf-write-ups/redpwnctf2020/kevin-higgs/README.md

 ![](flipbit.png)

-`flipbit` is fairly straight forward, flip a bit, any bit (again in writable memory).
+`flipbit` is fairly straight forward, flip a bit, any bit (in writable memory).
 And, the global `DAT_0804c090`, if not zero, will leak the changed byte.
-This can be used to read any _writable_ byte as long as changing the bit before changing back does not break anything, e.g. you'll be unable to read `puts` in `.got.plt`.
+This can be used to read any _writable_ byte as long as changing the bit before changing back does not break anything, e.g. you'll be unable to read `puts` from `.got.plt`.

 ## Exploit